 - The Calvin cycles takes in CO2 from the air and uses the energy-rich products of the light reactions to form glucose and prepare for the next tour of the cycle.
 This cycle depends on the enzyme RuBisCO, which therefore is essential to life on planet Earth.

-- We and other animals eat the plants – and other animals.
+- We and other animals eat the plants – and other animals which have eaten plants.
 After breakdown of food by digestion, the glucose originating in photosynthesis is used by cellular respiration to provide energy in the form of ATP which powers our muscles, our neurons and other metabolic functions.
 The waste from this conversion is CO2, which goes back into the Calvin cycle.

 - Light reactions use the energy from sunlight to take in water and break it down into O2, protons and electrons.
 The electrons are energized by light to go through chemiosmosis and form energy-rich products which are passed to the next step, the Calvin cycle.